IBM/kubernetes-storage/workshop/Lab5/cos-with-s3fs/COS-PLUGIN.md

 1. Housekeeping to allow execution of the `ibmc.sh` script by making the file executable.

-    ```
+    ```console
     chmod 755 $HOME/.local/share/helm/plugins/helm-ibmc/ibmc.sh
     ```

 1. Verify the `IBM Cloud Object Storage plugin` installation.
 The plugin usage information should be displayed when running the command below.

-    ```
+    ```console
     helm ibmc --help
     ```

 1. Before using the `IBM Cloud Object Storage Plugin`, configuration changes are required.
-2. In the `Cloud Shell` where you downloaded the IBM Cloud Object Storage plugin, navigate to the `/project/cos-with-s3fs/ibm-object-storage-plugin/templates` folder of the `IBM Cloud Object Storage Plugin` installation.
+1. In the `Cloud Shell` where you downloaded the IBM Cloud Object Storage plugin, navigate to the `/project/cos-with-s3fs/ibm-object-storage-plugin/templates` folder of the `IBM Cloud Object Storage Plugin` installation.

-    ```
+    ```console
     ls -al ibm-object-storage-plugin/templates
     ```

-3. Make sure the `provisioner-sa.yaml` file is present and configure it to access the COS service using the COS service credentials secret `cos-write-access` that you created in the previous section.
+1. Make sure the `provisioner-sa.yaml` file is present and configure it to access the COS service using the COS service credentials secret `cos-write-access` that you created in the previous section.

-4. In the Theia editor, click `File` > `Open`, and browse to the `/project/cos-with-s3fs/ibm-object-storage-plugin/templates` directory and open the file `provisioner-sa.yaml`.
+1. In the Theia editor, click `File` > `Open`, and browse to the `/project/cos-with-s3fs/ibm-object-storage-plugin/templates` directory and open the file `provisioner-sa.yaml`.

     ![Theia - Open dir](../images/cos-with-s3fs/theia-open-dir.png)

-5. Search for content `ibmcloud-object-storage-secret-reader` in the file around line 62.
+1. Search for content `ibmcloud-object-storage-secret-reader` in the file around line 62.

     **in a `vi` editor**,
     - Type colon `:`
     - Type `/ibmcloud-object-storage-secret-reader`
     - Press `<ENTER>` key

-6. Scroll a few lines down to line #72 and find the section that is commented out `#resourceNames: [""]`.
+1. Scroll a few lines down to line #72 and find the section that is commented out `#resourceNames: [""]`.

-    ```
+    ```console
     rules:
     - apiGroups: [""]
         resources: ["secrets"]
         #resourceNames: [""]
     ```

-7. Uncomment the line and change the section to set the secret to `cos-write-access` and allow access to the COS instance,
+1. Uncomment the line and change the section to set the secret to `cos-write-access` and allow access to the COS instance,

-    ```
+    ```console
     rules:
     - apiGroups: [""]
         resources: ["secrets"]
         resourceNames: ["cos-write-access"]
     ```

-8. Save the change and close the file.
+1. Save the change and close the file.

-9. Install the configured storage classes for `IBM Cloud Object Storage`, which will use the edited template file.
+1. Install the configured storage classes for `IBM Cloud Object Storage`, which will use the edited template file.

-    ```
+    ```console
     helm ibmc install ibm-object-storage-plugin ./ibm-object-storage-plugin
     ```

     outputs,

-    ```
+    ```console
     $ helm ibmc install ibm-object-storage-plugin ./ibm-object-storage-plugin

     Helm version: v3.2.0+ge11b7ce